-For high-risk programs, NRCS statistically selects payment samples to estimate the amount and percentage of improper payment dollars.
+NRCS statistically selected payment samples to estimate the amount and percentage of improper payment dollars.
 The goal of this review is to obtain an overall estimate of the percentage of improper payment dollars within +/- 3.0 percent precision at the 95 percent confidence level.
 NRCS uses these results to identify issues and implement corrective actions to reduce improper payments on an ongoing basis.

-If testing is performed, testing criteria is applied to verify the following:
+Testing criteria was applied to verify the following:

-- Recipient was eligible for payment. - Payment was made to the proper recipient. - Payments issued for goods and/or services were delivered within the appropriate period of performance. - Payments were made for the goods and/or services that were reflected on the contract documents. - Payment amounts are equal to or less than the contract amount (not in excess of contract amount). - Appropriate documentation (when applicable) contains the eligible recipient's signature. - An NRCS official's signature acknowledging receipt of goods and/or services is present. - Payment amounts agree to invoice amounts/payment requests. - Payments were supported by adequate program specific documentation.
+- Recipient was eligible for payment - Payment was made to the proper recipient - Payments issued for goods and/or services were delivered within the appropriate period of performance - Payments were made for the goods and/or services that were reflected on the contract documents - Payment amounts are equal to or less than the contract amount (not in excess of contract amount) - Appropriate documentation (when applicable) contains the eligible recipient's signature - An NRCS official's signature acknowledging receipt of goods and/or services is present - Payment amounts agree to invoice amounts/payment requests - Payments were supported by adequate program specific documentation

-Testing Results
+Sampling Results